baskargroup/mpfbench-tools/Training/README.md

 	- num_epochs: 200
 	- checkpoint_frequency: 50

-- Adjust the the following settings as required, if using FNO:
+- Adjust the the following settings as required in the config file, if using FNO:

 	- model: "fno"
 	- file_path_x: ''